shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab07_Inspections.md

 # Practice Lab 7 - Inspections

+## Lab scenario
+Inspections in Dynamics 365 Field Service provide a robust framework for organizations to systematically assess and maintain their assets, equipment, or locations.
+With this feature, users can design customizable inspection templates tailored to their specific needs.
+Field service technicians can then use mobile devices to conduct inspections in the field, capturing data on asset conditions, compliance, and safety.
+The system generates detailed reports, allowing for data-driven decisions, proactive maintenance, and regulatory compliance.
+Overall, Dynamics 365 Field Service Inspections streamline asset management and enhance operational efficiency.

+## Lab objective
+In this lab, you will perform:
++ Exercise 1 - Create and use an Inspection Template

 ## Estimated timing: 15 minutes

 ## Exercise 1 - Create and use an Inspection Template